robstoll/atrium/README.md

 We have defined a dependency to the bundle `atrium-fluent-en_GB` in the above example which provides a pure fluent API (in en_GB) for the JVM platform.

-Have a look at the [JVM sample projects](https://github.com/robstoll/atrium/tree/master/samples/jvm) for a quick setup.
+Have a look at the [JVM sample projects](https://github.com/robstoll/atrium/tree/master/samples/jvm) for a quick setup, or [Maven sample project](https://github.com/robstoll/atrium/tree/master/samples/maven) if you prefer Maven to Gradle.

 We currently provide the following extensions for the JVM platform:
 - kotlin_1_3: assertion functions for Kotlin 1.3 specific types (e.g. for [Result](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-result/index.html)).